hkparkjs/frontend-mentor-challenge/intro-component-with-signup-form-master/README.md

 ### What I learned

 - how to submit form using submit event and handle the event
-- I learned about a n invalid event offered by browser and came to know submit event is not occured when the invalid event is issued.
+- I learned about an invalid event offered by browser and came to know submit event is not occured when the invalid event is issued.

 ### Useful resources